corrode/corrode.github.io/content/blog/ugly/index.md

 At this stage we might as well convert `parse_config_file` into an `EnvParser` struct.
 And while we're at it, let's lift the requirement of passing a file path to the parser and instead accept any type that implements `Read`.
+This allows us to parse strings, files, or any other input that can be read.
+It makes testing a lot easier, too.

 ```rust
 use std::collections::HashMap;